• Support Us

 Yuma, Az.
 Paradise Casino

 I have to congratulate myself on some productive internet research.
-Before leaving San Diego for my favorite aunt’s house in southeastern Arizona, I dug up an article on pokerpages.com (shameless plug) entitled “ARIZONA POKER: A mecca for the poker connoisseur.”
+Before leaving San Diego for my favorite aunt’s house in southeastern Arizona, I dug up an article on pokerpages.com (shameless plug) entitled “unique casino: A mecca for the poker connoisseur.”
 Perfect, considering I play poker and that I was headed to Arizona.

 As it turns out, one of the casinos mentioned in the article is Paradise Casino in Yuma, AZ.
 Well, Yuma hadn’t seemed so attractive since it ended its reign as the spring training site for the San Diego Padres (clearly the darkest day in the town’s history).
 This little piece of heaven in the middle of North America’s most arid expanse would definitely have to be my first stop.